Hands on Learning on Our Exciting Floating Classroom – A Wide Range of Expeditions Awaits You!

 - Create a schedule to accommodate the number of trips your organization requires

 - Create a sign-up/passenger list so participants know the time of their departure and return

-The combined length of our boat trailer and Suburban is approximately 52 feet.
-Therefore, we prefer to launch from boat ramps designed by the State of Maine.
+- The combined length of our boat trailer and tow vehicle is approximately 52 feet.
+We prefer to launch from boat ramps designed by the State of Maine.

 If a boat ramp has not been designed by the State, our staff must make a visual confirmation that the ram can be used by our boat and trailer.